ModelOriented/auditor/README.md

 # plots above are availible also via plotResidual(), plotPrediction() and plotModelCorrelation() functions
 ```
-For more plot types and examples see *A Short Overview of Plots* below.
+For more plot types and examples see *A Short Overview of Plots* section below.

 ## Vignettes (in Preparation)